 There are some potential disadvantages to watch out for when implementing dynamic pricing.
 Here are some of the most detrimental mistakes companies make when leveraging a dynamic pricing approach:

-- Having a wrong attitude If you believe that setting up your dynamic pricing software and forgetting about it is enough, you’re dead wrong.
+- Having a wrong attitude If you believe that setting up your dynamic pricing software and forgetting about it is enough, I suppose you might be dead wrong.
 Sorry to disappoint you, but the software won’t take care of product pricing by itself.
-Let the computer do the technical part of work, but make the final call when it comes to approving the recommended price.
+Let the computer do the technical part of the work, but make the final call to approve the recommended price.

 - Make customers distrust you and your business Customers will likely be disappointed if they discover that someone else paid a lot less for the same item they purchased.
-So, fluctuating your prices too often can eventually lead to losing customer trust that is essential in terms of repeat purchases of goods and services.
+So, fluctuating your prices too often can eventually lead to losing customer trust essential in repeat purchases of goods and services.

 How to get started with dynamic pricing

 Getting started with dynamic pricing can feel overwhelming.
 That’s why we’ve pulled together the best tips for successfully implementing the new pricing approach.

 - Choose a dynamic pricing tool that fits your business needs.
 First, your pricing software should allow you to easily collect as much data as needed to price your product correctly.
 Secondly, it should ‘know’ how to convert this data into meaningful and understandable information.
 Thirdly, the pricing tool needs to be able to use this information to make automated pricing predictions.
 Make sure your software of choice is also easy to use and comes with free service and support.